Kelimutu

-Kelimutu (pronounced [kəliˈmutu]) is a volcano, close to the small town of Moni in central Flores island in Indonesia.
+Kelimutu (pronounced [kəliˈmutu]) is a volcano close to the small town of Moni in central Flores island in Indonesia.
 It is around 50. km to the east of Ende, Indonesia, the capital of Ende regency in East Nusa Tenggara province.
 It has three volcanic crater lakes that differ in color.
+Tiwu Ata Mbupu, on the western side of the island is blue in color while Tiwu Nua Muri Kooh Tai and Tiwu Ata Polo are usually colors of green and red.
+These lakes shift color due to changes that occur within the geology and chemistry of the volcano.

 The science of the Kelimutu lakes is relatively well-known, and the changes in color and temperature are concluded to be related to volcanic activity and the resulting fluid flux at vents at the bottom of the lakes.
 The Lake colors periodically change due to adjustments in the oxidation-reduction status of the fluid of each lake, and also considering the abundance of different major elements, such as iron and manganese.
 Oxidation-reduction status depends on the balance of volcanic gas input and rainfall rate, and is thought to be mediated by the groundwater system in the volcano itself.
 The colors in the lakes change independently from each other, as each has its own unique connectivity to the underlying volcano's activity.
 Between January and November 2016, the colors of the craters changed six times.
 Although it is widely believed that the changes are unpredictable, it is more accurate to say that the lack of any regular monitoring of the volcanic system precludes scientists from having the data necessary to drive widely available predictive models.

-Geological details
+History

+Kelimutu has 3 historically significant volcanic events that were recorded.
+The first event occurred in 1865 for more than 5 years and was a Phreatic eruption, where hot water is heated until it erupts into an explosion of steam.
+The two later eruptions, 1938 and 1968, have been defined as hydrothermal explosions.
+Background activities still occur within the lakes.
+Volcanic hydrothermal vents create gasses that are released into the lakes and cause bubbling and even boiling.
+The high temperatures of the lakes are also a result of the high temperatures of the volcanic system below.